 2. You will complete a financial assessment

-To protect against the prospect of default and foreclosure, the Federal Housing Administration (FHA) requires you to work with your lender to examine your income and expenses before pursuing a HECM loan.
+To protect against the prospect of default and foreclosure, the Federal Housing Administration (FHA) requires you to work with lender to examine your income and expenses before pursuing a HECM loan.
 This step serves to help you make a careful decision about whether the reverse mortgage loan will be an effective part of your retirement planning strategy, ensuring that you will be financially able to meet your responsibilities with the reverse mortgage loan, including paying property taxes and home insurance.

 3. You must complete a counseling session with a HUD-approved counselor